Sexual fetishism: Types

 In a review of 48 cases of clinical fetishism in 1983, fetishes included clothing (58.3%), rubber and rubber items (22.9%), footwear (14.6%), body parts (14.6%), leather (10.4%), and soft materials or fabrics (6.3%).

 A 2007 study counted members of Internet discussion groups with the word fetish in their name.
 Of the groups about body parts or features, 47% belonged to groups about feet (podophilia), 9% about body fluids (including urophilia, scatophilia, lactaphilia, menophilia, mucophilia), 9% about body size, 7% about hair (hair fetish), and 5% about muscles (muscle worship).
 Less popular groups focused on navels (navel fetishism), legs, body hair, mouth, and nails, among other things.
 Of the groups about clothing, 33% belonged to groups about clothes worn on the legs or buttocks (such as stockings or skirts), 32% about footwear (shoe fetishism), 12% about underwear (underwear fetishism), and 9% about whole-body wear such as jackets.
 Less popular object groups focused on headwear, stethoscopes, wristwear, pacifiers, and diapers (diaper fetishism).

 Erotic asphyxiation is the use of choking to increase the pleasure in sex.
 The fetish also includes an individualized part that involves choking oneself during the act of masturbation, which is known as auto-erotic asphyxiation.
 This usually involves a person being connected and strangled by a homemade device that is tight enough to give them pleasure but not tight enough to suffocate them to death.
 This is dangerous due to the issue of hyperactive pleasure seeking which can result in strangulation when there is no one to help if the device gets too tight and strangles the user.

-Devotism involves being attracted to body modifications on another person that are the result of amputation.
+Devotism involves being attracted to disability or body modifications on another person that are the result of amputation for example.
 Devotism is only a sexual fetish when the person who has the fetish considers the amputated body part on another person the object of sexual interest.